fruitsamples/PrintPhoto/ReadMe.txt

 =========================================================================
 CHANGES FROM PREVIOUS VERSIONS:

+9/13/2011 - Version 1.1

+-   Updated to reflect changes for iOS 5.
+Use the asset URL rather than the ALAsset itself as the item to print when doing direct submission.
+Add conditional code so that the screen image orientation is applied to the CGImage obtained from fullScreenImage only when running on iOS prior to iOS 5.
+In iOS 5.0 and later the orientation is already baked into the screen image provided from the asset.

-9/22/2010 - First version.
+9/22/2010 - Version 1.0.

 =========================================================================
-Copyright (C) 2010 Apple Inc.  All rights reserved.
+Copyright (C) 2010-2011 Apple Inc.  All rights reserved.